 Instructors are required to use your Patriots account e-mail address for e-mail correspondence.
 Therefore, any e-mail message originating from me will be sent to your Patriots account.
 The instructor will not send and/or reply any e-mails to private accounts such as yahoo, Gmail, Hotmail, etc. You may want to set up your personal e-mail account so that it pushes your Patriots account e-mail to your personal inbox.
 Due to teaching and research loads and the size of this class, it may take me a day or two to respond to e-mail; however, I will make every effort to respond to e-mail on the same day.
 Please note that emails received on the weekends (late Friday through early Monday) will generally be responded to on the following Monday.
 I realize feedback on your work is very important and I will strive to give timely feedback on all assignments.
-You should expect feedback on assignments within a week and feedback on papers and exams within 2 - 3 weeks (I will notify you if I expect feedback to take a little longer for a particular assessment).
+You should expect feedback to take a little longer for a particular assessment).